openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 #### No Individual Pod Identity

-The wildcard certificate does not protect the intra-StatefulSet communication against re-routing to unintended members of that StatefulSet (or to a different StatefulSet attached to the same headless service).
+The wildcard certificate does not protect the connections to the StatefulSet against re-routing to unintended members of that StatefulSet (or to a different StatefulSet attached to the same headless service).